hsf-training/hsf-training-cmake-webpage/_episodes/07-commonproblems.md

 ---
-title: "Common Problems and Solutions"
+title: Common Problems and Solutions
 teaching: 5
 exercises: 0
 questions:
-- "What could go possibly wrong?"
+- What could go possibly wrong?
 objectives:
-- "Identify some common mistakes"
+- Identify some common mistakes
-- "Fix problems"
+- Avoid making common mistakes
 keypoints:
-- "Some mistakes are fixable"
+- Setting a CMake version too low.
+- Avoid building inplace.
+- How to select a compiler.
+- How to work with spaces in paths.
 ---